BHFock/git-cl/CONTRIBUTING.md

 ## Project Status

-git-cl is a stable, focused tool with a clear scope.
+git-cl is a feature complete, focused tool with a clear scope.
 While I appreciate feature ideas, I'm **not actively seeking new functionality** — the tool already does what it was designed to do.

 ## How You Can Help